Posted on

 30. Publicize what makes you stand apart from the competition.

-31. List your business at yelp, merchant circle, and other area-oriented websites.
+31. List your business at yelp and other area-oriented websites.

 32. Give talks to local clubs.
 Sparta Women’s Club, Newcomers and Friends of the Library are sometimes looking for speakers.